 You should take the following steps before getting enrolled into a payday loan debt settlement program:

-- Go through your state pdl laws: Are you well acquainted with your state payday loan laws?
-If no, then you should know about them now.
+Are you well acquainted with your state payday loan laws?
+If not, then you should know about them now.
 Each state has its own payday loan laws.
 Check whether your lender is following those rules.
 Know the USA payday loan laws before paying any money to your lender.
 But there are some states where payday loan companies operate as Credit Service Organizations (CSOs) to avoid the regulation of pdl laws.
 Some of those states where many payday loan companies operate as CSOs are listed here.
 To know more on payday loan companies acting as CSOs, you can read this information.

-- Check the license of your lender: Is your lender licensed to do business in your state?
+Is your lender licensed to do business in your state?
 If not, then you can breathe easy as you won't be required to pay the interest rates and fees.
-You'll only need to pay the principal amount only.
+You'll only need to pay the principal amount only

 How to select a trustworthy payday loan settlement company